William F. Brantley: Postbellum and death

-After the War Between the States ended in 1865, Brantley resumed his law practice in Mississippi.
+After the war ended in 1865, Brantley resumed his law practice in Mississippi.
 The widower remarried, to a woman named Julia.
 They had a son born in 1869, but he died on November 10 that same year; no name was recorded for the infant.

 Brantley was part of a family feud, which resulted in his own death by murder.
 An account of his involvement follows:

 William’s brother, Dr. John Ransom Brantley was killed in Gonzales, Texas, in 1859.
 The brothers’ reprisal for this act, led to other murders.
 On August 16, 1870, William’s brother, Arnold J. Brantley, was shot in cold blood, according to reports.
 The Weekly Clarion newspaper stated in November 1870 that it was the General’s attempt to bring to justice the party responsible for this murder that led to his own death.
 He was shot and killed near Winona, Mississippi on November 2, 1870 as he drove his buggy from town toward his home.
 None of the assassins were ever apprehended.

-Brantley was killed by a shotgun blast at Winona, located in Montgomery County.
 He was buried in a cemetery "behind the church at Old Greensboro" - (in the former first county seat and now non-existent town of Greensboro), - about three miles north of Tomnolen, Webster County, Mississippi."